Reminder: Deadlines for the submission of tax reclaim applications

 Furthermore, in order to avoid any delays or loss of documentation, Clearstream Banking customers are strongly encouraged to submit all tax certification by special courier or registered mail.

 One tax reclaim form is required for each account for which the reclaim is requested and the respective account number should be clearly mentioned on the relevant Letter of Request to Clearstream Banking for Reclaim of Withholding Tax.
-A template is available in each of our Market Taxation Guides.
+A template is available in each of the Market Taxation Guides.

 Reclaims that are incomplete, that relate to more than one account or for which the stated account has insufficient entitlement will be rejected by Clearstream Banking.